 If reflects the influences of centuries of international exchange, including conquest and colonization, from the linking through the 21st century.
-Source: Origin of English.
+Source: Origin of English English is being the part of the Indo-European language family, sharing common roots of the Indo-European language family, sharing common roots of the languages prevailing there.
+French and Germans are the closest cousins of English, among them.
+4,500 Anglo –Saxon words still survive today.
 The Learning Styles myth is thriving in higher education.
 Introduction Davies (1999) called for an ‘evidence-based’ approach to education, arguing that the design of new interventions in education was not sufficiently informed by rigorous evidence and that new interventions are then poorly evaluated.

 But a high school class in Amsterdam has started using it for educational purposes and you can check out the hard work they’ve done!
 Students at Het 4e Gymnasium Amsterdam have had their history class infused into their digital lives thanks to school principal Hans Verhage and the creative agency THEY.
-The students have built Facebook Timelines for four history subjects: Royal College of Art - Academia.edu.
+Royal College of Art - Academia.edu.
 The thesis analyses the visual space displayed in pictures, film, television and digital interactive media.

 The argument is developed that depictions are informed by the objectives of the artefact as much as by any simple visual... more The thesis analyses the visual space displayed in pictures, film, television and digital interactive media.
-The argument is developed that depictions are informed by the objectives of the artefact as much as by any simple visual correspondence to the observed world.
 The Big Human Timeline.
 Introduction This is a very simple idea, using students to create a human timeline – one student per century from the birth of Christ to today.

 This human timeline then becomes the vehicle for exploring wide range of aspects of chronological understanding – there’s over 20 ideas below and if you think of any more do let me know and we’ll add them in.
 What we can do with this is really only limited by our imaginations.
 While this is a simple idea in its conception it can be developed to tackle quite complex ideas – which is partly why I’ve not tried to divide this up into activities for KS2, KS3, GCSE or A level.
 Many of the ideas could be used at several levels so you’ll have to read through to sort out what may be useful to a particular age-group.